sb Command¶

 sb detach¶

-Detach from a terminal:
+Detach from a client:

 sb get¶

-Query terminals, supervisors, and profiles:
+Query terminals, clients, and profiles:

 # List terminals